zappajs/zappajs/docs/reference.md

 * `port`
 * `host`
 * `disable_io`: if true, the Socket.IO interface will be disabled.
-* `css`: an array of CSS template modules names, or a string containing a single CSS template module name.
-Defaults to `["stylus"]` for backward-compatibility.

-        require('zappajs') css:'less', ->
-          @less '/index.css': 'body { color: black }'

 * `https`: object containing [options for HTTPS](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).
 Generally `key` and `cert` are all you need:

         # Start a HTTPS server on port 3443